-Discount Rate - The discount rate used to measure the total pension liability was 6.28% as of June 30, 2019.
-The single blended discount rate was based on long-term expected rate of return on pension plan investments of 7.00%, and a municipal bond rate of 3.50% as of June 30, 2019 based on the Bond Buyer Go 20-Bond Municipal Bond Index, which includes tax-exempt general obligation municipals bonds with an average rating of AA/Aa or higher.
-The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be based on 70% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employers.
-Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members through 2057.
-Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments through 2057 and the municipal bond rate was applied to projected benefit payments after that date in determining the total pension liability.
+Discount Rate - The discount rate used to measure the total pension liability was 7.00% as of June 30, 2020.
+The projection of cash flows used to determine the discount rate assumed that contributions from plan members will be made at the current member contribution rates and that contributions from employers will be based on 78% of the actuarially determined contributions for the State employer and 100% of actuarially determined contributions for the local employers.
+Based on those assumptions, the plan's fiduciary net position was projected to be available to make projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on plan investments was applied to projected benefit payments to determine the total pension liability.

-Notes to Financial Statements For the fiscal year ended November 30, 2019 and 2018
+Notes to Financial Statements For the fiscal year ended November 30, 2020 and 2019

-Sensitivity of the Authority's proportionate share of the Net Pension Liability to Changes in the Discount Rate - The following presents the Authority's proportionate share of the net pension liability calculated using the discount rate as disclosed above, as well as what the Authority's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (5.28%) or 1-percentage-point higher (7.28%) than the current rate:
+Sensitivity of the Authority's proportionate share of the Net Pension Liability to Changes in the Discount Rate - The following presents the Authority's proportionate share of the net pension liability calculated using the discount rate as disclosed above, as well as what the Authority's proportionate share of the net pension liability would be if it were calculated using a discount rate that is 1-percentage-point lower (6.00%) or 1-percentage-point higher (8.00%) than the current rate:

-1% Current 1% Decrease (5.28%) Dis scount Rate (6.28%) Increase (7.28%) Authority's Proportionate Share of the Net Pension Liability \$ 2,894,910 \$ 2,275,962 \$ 1,783,586
+1% Current 1% Decrease (6.00%) Dis count Rate (7.00%) Increase (8.00%) Authority's Proportionate Share of the Net Pension Liability \$ 2,483,786 \$ 1,957,692 \$ 1,539,743